alexturek/alexturek.github.io/_posts/2022-02-08-Junior-engineers:-your-job-is-to-learn.md

 You can and will learn plenty on your own.
 You will also learn more, not less, from other people as you progress in your career.

 An immature person starts a disagreement with a zero-sum mentality, assuming that if someone has a better suggestion, that means they "lose" something.
+A mature person understands that their knowledge is finite, and they can always learn from people around them.
+The best senior engineers I've worked with are open about not knowing stuff - they know it doesn't matter or make them look bad to other senior folks.

 If you catch yourself working hard to defend your technical choices, or designs, or code, ask some questions.

 * To them: _How'd you learn this?
 What's an example of X being better than Y in the real world?_
 * To yourself: _What do I know that this person doesn't?
 What do they know that I don't?
 Can I find at least one person who agrees with me?_